Recipe basil pesto gives an easy lesson to make this olive oil and pine-nuts dish.

 This is a very large site; if you're looking for the meaning of "banting" for example, just type it into the site search function.

-Every family has its favourite; well, having said that, some of us eat salads very reluctantly, and only if it's smothered with mayo.
-Mayonnaise it's okay if it's homemade with olive oil, but the supermarket stuff is make with polyunsaturated oil, and loaded with chemicals; a recipe for inflammation in the body and cancer.
-I'd rather have a helping of recipe basil pesto.
+Every family has its favourite; well, having said that, some of us eat salads very reluctantly, and only if it is smothered with a condiment.
+Mayonnaise is okay if it's homemade with olive oil, but the supermarket stuff is made with polyunsaturated oil, and loaded with chemicals; a recipe for inflammation in the body and cancer.
+I would rather have a helping of recipe basil pesto.

 Research shows that folk who enjoy eight coloured foods per day, on average, have a 35% lower all cause of death; and that research followed a large group of people over a twenty year period.

 One day add your recipe basil pesto, another a dollop of hummus; homemade mayonnaise is fine too, but we warned.
 All these healthy side dressings, devoid of chemicals don't keep.
-Yes, it takes energy to eat healthily.
-Once you're in the groove, it takes only five minutes to whip them, and then they keep for about three days.
+Yes, it takes energy to eat for a vigorous ninety; and if you are lucky even one hundred.
+Once you are in the groove, it takes only five minutes to whip them, and then they are fine for about three days.

 After three days our excess recipe basil pesto goes into a hot pot, or along with the hummus into our olive bread recipe; there it acts to lower the glycemic index.